yandex-cloud/docs/en/marketplace/index.md

 ## Create a product in the partner interface {#create-product}

 [Create a product](operations/create-product.md).
-Further actions will be available after your application is approved.
-You can add details to your application and contact the {{ marketplace-short-name }} manager under **Application ticket**.
+Everything else happens after your application is approved.
+You can add details to your application and contact a {{ marketplace-short-name }} manager under **Application ticket**.

 ## Create a service plan {#create-tariff}